scottjason/web-sockets/README.md

 ## Installation

-*Note, after install, follow these steps to fix the current issue in the react-styles node module:
+*Note, after install, follow these steps to fix the current issue in the react-style node module:

 https://github.com/js-next/react-style/pull/128/files